ispras/scrapy-puppeteer-service/README.md

 * `MAX_CONCURRENT_CONTEXTS = undefined` - should the service limit the number of contexts

 ## Notes on memory usage

+You may expect the service to fit 60 open contexts into 1 gigabyte of RAM.

-You need to explicitly close the browser tab once you don't need it (e.g. at the end of the parse method).
+Once you don't need the browser tab you need to explicitly close it (e.g. at the end of the parse method).

 ## TODO